refabr1k/owasp-juiceshop-solutions/level 1/outdated-whitelist.md

 ## Outdated Whitelist
-### Let us redirect you to one of our crypto currency addresses which are not promoted any longer.
+### Challenge: Let us redirect you to one of our crypto currency addresses which are not promoted any longer.

 Using [@hakluke](https://twitter.com/hakluke/)'s tool [hakrawler](https://github.com/hakluke/hakrawler) we can quickly search all endpoints such as 'redirects' by simply running